-Architects: Arons en Gelauff Architecten
+- Arons en Gelauff Architecten

-Landscape Architect: Petra Blaisse, Inside Outside
+- text, Petra Blaisse, Inside Outside,

+Text description provided by the architects.
 In 2001, a competition by invitation requested a design for a retirement housing project.
-The objective of this competition was a design to set a standard of architectural quality for upcoming projects in the ambitious redevelopment of the centre of IJsselmonde, one of Rotterdam’s suburbs.
+The objective of this competition was a design to set a standard of architectural quality for upcoming projects in the ambitious redevelopment of the centre of IJsselmonde, one of Rotterdam's suburbs.